-Whether you’re dreaming to embark on the ultimate arctic adventure, discover new capitals of culture, or just break away from the usual hotspots, you’ll find what you’re looking for in our list of the best places to visit in Europe in 2020.
+Whether you’re dreaming to embark on the ultimate arctic adventure, discover old and new capitals of culture, or just break away from the usual hotspots, you’ll find what you’re looking for in our list of the best places to visit in Europe in 2023.

 The peculiar architecture, with pale stone walls and ancient cave dwellings (sassi) carved into the hills, should be reason enough to visit Matera, a unique prehistoric-looking city in the deep south of Italy.

-But last year, the jewel of Basilicata finally got its moment in the spotlight as the 2019 European Capital of Culture, alongside Plovdiv in Bulgaria.
-That alone translated into an endless roll of events and festivities taking over la Città Sotterranea, as well as lots of derelict limestone grottoes turned into galleries, restaurants, and smart design hotels with romantic vaulted rooms.
+But in 2019, the jewel of Basilicata finally got its moment in the spotlight as a European Capital of Culture, alongside Plovdiv in Bulgaria.
+That alone translated into an endless roll of events and festivities taking over la Città Sotterranea, as well as lots of derelict limestone grottoes turned into galleries, restaurants, and smart-design hotels with romantic vaulted rooms.

 Nevertheless, it’s worth taking the time to soak up the town’s unspoiled charm.
 Spend an afternoon getting lost in the maze of narrow labyrinthine alleyways, meandering staircases, and pretty little courtyards that is Sassi di Matera (the UNESCO-protected old part of the city).
 Then, visit a couple of the numerous Rupestrian churches – hewn into the rock and decorated with centuries-old frescoes – that dot the area, and crown it all with a frothy cappuccino and a lip-smacking sfogliatella at a local bakery.